ayushkmr/movie-search/README.md

 ## Features

+- Search for movies based on year of release.
+- Search for movies based on genre.
+- Search for movies based on actor's name.
+- Search for movies based on director's name.
+- Search for movies based on creator's name.
-- Search movie titles based on user queries.
+- Broad search that considers several movie-related fields based on user queries.
 - When no search results are found, the search engine attempts a fuzzy search.
 - If fuzzy search also yields no results, it provides a list of top-rated movies.
-- Year-based search for top-rated movies from a specific year.

 ## Configuration

 The search engine provides configuration mode where you will be able to:

 - Set the number of movies to display when a search query has been input.
-- Set a custom message to display when no search results are found.
 - Set the fuzz ratio to specify the similarity percentage for the fuzzy search.
+- Turn debug mode on for debugging

 To enter this mode type `--configure` at the search prompt.